Innovative Design Competition Shines Spotlight on Spinal Injuries

 For more information, visit the competition page here: https://www.boltburdonkemp.co.uk/getting-back-track-competition/

-(i)This information is from an external source (Kim Wan).
+(i)Source/Reference: Kim Wan.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.